 The emission label system for inland vessels was implemented in 2022 after a long pre-trajectory and involves a valuation of the emission levels of existing engines.
 With a Xeamos after-treatment system, you can achieve label 2 or even label 1 in the air quality category.

 A complete after-treatment system may also make you eligible for a silver or gold Green Award, which can result in a reduction of the port fees and a priority position when obtaining commissions.
 Moreover, an increasing number of environmental zones apply stricter standards to engine emissions.

 Information on the Emission label is available here: https://binnenvaartemissielabel.nl/nl/ (Dutch only)

 Information about the Green Award is available here: https://www.greenaward.org/

 Temporary subsidy scheme for increasing sustainability of inland vessels

 The subsidy amounts to between 40 and 60% depending on the size of the company.
-Both the purchase of an SCR system and the installation are eligible for subsidy.
-Soot filter systems are not included in this scheme, but exhaust systems can be prepared for the later installation of soot filters.
+Both the purchase of the DPF and SCR exhaust after treatment system and the installation are eligible for subsidy.
 A condition is that the vessel had at least 60 sailing days in the Netherlands over the past year, as proven by the ship log.
 The vessel itself can be registered outside of the Netherlands.